steven-rr/steven-rr.github.io/README.md

 # Details
 * The "useState" and "useEffect" Hooks from React are used to track menu "state" open vs. closed and animating the navbar.
 * React-scroll is used for linking anchors to sections within the HTML.
-* gh-pages is used to deploy the domain.
+* gh-pages is used to deploy HTML to the github domain.
 * Font-awesome is used for the social media icons.